jdh4/running_gromacs/03_benchmarks/README.md

 (n) 16 ntasks-per-node

 Make sure you have a gmx and mdrun_mpi for tigerCpu and one set for tigerGpu.

+Be carefaul with memory requests on all jobs including multi-node jobs.

 Below is the Slurm script for 1 core and 1 GPU on TigerGPU: